-Tariffs and international trade subject of SC Economic Outlook Conference - South Carolina Radio Network
+Tariffs and international trade dominate SC Economic Outlook Conference discussion - South Carolina Radio Network

 Woodward said South Carolina’s international business will continue to grow the economy.

 “We can continue exporting and I think Volvo, too, will see there is more potential as an export platform from South Carolina using our port and accessing the Chinese market, which we want to do, because that is the fastest-growing major market in the world and if we export to them, we’re going to benefit from that,” he said.
+Volvo has said it will split assembly of its new S60 model between a new Ridgeville plant and China.

-“South Carolina’s economy remains strong, but we are in a more volatile market environment than we were last year at this time,” said Darla Moore School of Business Research Economist Dr. Joseph Von Nessen.
+“South Carolina’s economy remains strong, but we are in a more volatile market environment than we were last year at this time,” Business Research Economist Joseph Von Nessen said.

-The volatility largely is driven by the introduction of new tariffs in the automotive sector and is fueled by rising interest rates that put upward pressure on housing costs.
+He said the volatility is largely driven by the introduction of new tariffs in the automotive sector and is fueled by rising interest rates that put upward pressure on housing costs.

 Disruptions to the automotive industry can have a disproportionately large impact on South Carolina.
 The domino effect starts with manufacturers and continues along the automotive supply chain statewide.